nickbrazeau/nickbrazeau.github.io/content/projects/research.md

 <!-- Research section -->
 <h1 style="text-align: center;">Research & Interests</h1>

-_Below I describe what I am doing and what I hope to do..._
+_Below, I briefly summarize my research to date and elaborate on my interests and what I hope to continue to work on in the future.
+At the end of this page, you will find current and past projects._

 &nbsp;
 &nbsp;